 If you’re wondering whether you need to take supplements while starting or maintaining a keto lifestyle, we have good news.
 The ketogenic low-carb diet is actually very nutrient-dense when done correctly.
 Almost all nutritional needs can easily be met through what you eat while you work to stay in a state of ketosis.
-Still, sometimes supplements help or are even required to optimize the health benefits, depending on your circumstances.
+Still, sometimes supplements help or are even required to optimize the health benefits on the ketogenic diet, depending on your circumstances.
 Read on to learn everything you need to know about whether you need to take supplements on your keto diet.

 How to Get All Your Required Nutrients Through Diet

 As we said above, you can get most of the nutrients you need from the high-fat keto diet, if done correctly.
 What does “correctly” mean?
 Simply put, it’s a clean, mostly whole-foods diet focused on healthy fats and proteins and low-carb vegetables as well as keeping your ketone levels up.

 Healthy Fats and Proteins

 Healthy fats, which are the foundation of a keto diet, contain fat-soluble vitamins A, D, E, and K, and are extremely nutrient dense.
 They often come in the form of animal-based foods (think meat, fish, dairy, all of which also contain protein).
 But not all animal fats are ideal.
 When choosing animal or even plant-based ingredients, it’s important to pay attention to food quality and reach for organic, grass-fed, and pasture-raised products.
 For example, grass-fed and pasture-raised animals and fatty wild-caught salmon are not just void of hormones, antibiotics, and other undesirable factory-farming elements, they’re also higher in healthy essential fatty acids, such as omega-3 fatty acids, which in turn fuel the body with high-quality nutrients.